 WordPress is a powerful tech solution for establishing an online presence, powering thousands of websites.
 In my previous tech blog, I demonstrated how to seamlessly migrate WordPress using rsync.
 However, if you’re not comfortable with rsync and prefer using SSH and SCP, this alternative method is for you.
-This tech blog post covers WordPress migration to better utilize this technology.
+This tech concept, covers WordPress migration to better utilize this technology.

 Migrating a WordPress website from AWS EC2 to a local development environment is crucial for developers aiming to streamline their workflow or test changes offline.
 Whether you’re on a Mac or Ubuntu machine, this guide will walk you through the process using efficient scripts to update WordPress configurations and the database.